grain-lang/grain/stdlib/int64.md

 ( lxor ) : (Int64, Int64) -> Int64
 ```

-Computes the bitwise logical "xor" on the given operands.
+Computes the bitwise logical XOR on the given operands.

 Parameters: